With Vatican In Turmoil Over Abuse Allegations, Questions Remain About What Pope Knew

 And, commenting on the Viganò letter, the ultraconservative Rome-based Cardinal Raymond Burke, an American, told the conservative Catholic website LifeSiteNews, "After the truth of each declaration has been established, then the appropriate sanctions must be applied both for the healing of the horrible wounds inflicted upon the Church and her members, and for the reparation of the grave scandal caused."

-Viganò himself has a reputation as a disgruntled prelate with an axe to grind.
-In 2012, detailed letters he wrote to Pope Benedict accusing other prelates of financial corruption were leaked to the Italian media and led to the Vatileaks scandal that is said to have convinced Benedict to step down as pope.
+Viganò himself has a reputation as a disgruntled prelate with an ax to grind.
+In 2012, detailed letters he wrote to Benedict accusing other prelates of financial corruption were leaked to the Italian media and led to the Vatileaks scandal that is said to have persuaded Benedict to step down as pope.

 While Viganò presented himself as a whistleblower, many inside the Vatican began to question his credibility.
 As Vatican ambassador to the United States from 2011 to 2016, Viganò took active part in the "culture wars."
 That proved his undoing.

-During Francis' visit to the U.S. in 2015, the ambassador orchestrated a meeting between the pope and Kentucky county clerk Kim Davis, who had been jailed for five days for refusing to issue same-sex marriage licenses due to her religious beliefs.
+During Francis' visit to the U.S. in 2015, the ambassador orchestrated a meeting between the pope and Kentucky county clerk Kim Davis, who had been jailed for five days for refusing to issue same-sex-marriage licenses because of her religious beliefs.
 News of the meeting — which contrasted with Francis' message of inclusion — broke days later and reportedly infuriated the pope, who summoned Viganò back to Rome.

-In the days since Viganò's latest bombshell exploded, more details have emerged on how his letter came about.
-Marco Tosatti, a conservative Italian journalist who has covered the Vatican for many years, told the Associated Press he helped Viganò write the letter and that he convinced the former archbishop to make it public after the Aug.
-15 release of the Pennsylvania grand jury report on clerical sex abuse.
+In the days since Viganò's latest bombshell, more details have emerged as to how his letter came about.
+Marco Tosatti, a conservative Italian journalist who has covered the Vatican for many years, told the Associated Press he helped Viganò write the letter and that he persuaded the former archbishop to make it public after the Aug.
+15 release of the Pennsylvania grand jury report.

-Tosatti claims Viganò has gone into hiding to avoid the media onslaught and told the New York Times Viganò was "worried for his own security."
+Tosatti says Viganò has gone into hiding to avoid the media onslaught and told the New York Times Viganò was "worried for his own security."

 Another person who appears to have encouraged Viganò to speak out is Timothy Busch, a conservative American Catholic on the board of governors of the media network that owns the National Catholic Register, one of the outlets that first published Viganò's letter.